Step-by-Step Guide

 Build the Agent's Reasoning Logic and Prompts

-The system prompt is the most important component of your agent's reasoning logic.
+The system prompt is the single most important component of your agent's reasoning logic.
 It defines the agent's identity, capabilities, constraints, and behavior.
 Write a clear, detailed system prompt that explains what the agent does, what tools it has available, what process it should follow, and what guidelines it should observe.
 Include specific examples of correct behavior for common scenarios.

 Structure the prompt to guide the agent through its workflow step by step.
 Rather than a single paragraph of instructions, use numbered steps, clear section headers, and explicit decision criteria.
 For a lead qualification agent, the prompt might specify: first extract the company name and contact details, then research the company using the web search tool, then evaluate against the following five ICP criteria, then assign a score, then route according to the scoring rules.

 Iterate on the prompt through testing with real data.
-The first version of any prompt will not be perfect.
+The first version of any prompt won't be perfect.
 Run the agent against historical examples and evaluate the results.
 Identify patterns in failures and adjust the prompt to address them.
 This iterative refinement process is how you transform a generic AI capability into a reliable, specialized business tool.

 5

-Implement Memory and Context Management
+Set Up Memory and Context Management

 Configure how your agent remembers information across interactions.
 Short-term memory handles the context of the current task or conversation, maintaining the thread of work as the agent progresses through multiple steps.
 Most agent frameworks handle short-term memory automatically through conversation history, but you should configure the window size to balance context quality with token costs.

 Long-term memory stores knowledge and information that the agent needs to reference across sessions.
-This is typically implemented using a vector database that stores embeddings of documents, previous interactions, and business knowledge.
+This is typically built using a vector database that stores embeddings of documents, previous interactions, and business knowledge.
 When the agent needs to recall information, it queries the vector database for relevant content and includes it in its context.
 This RAG-based approach is how agents maintain deep knowledge of your specific business.

 6